Last Updated on 8 July, 2021 by Veronica

 The Church of San Mateo is the main church of Tarifa and is located in the historic center (Sancho IV el Bravo street).

 Its construction is supposed to be 1506, and there are documents confirming its existence since 1534.
 From this time is the primitive plant of the church, the three naves, and the Gothic cross vaults.
 The main facade is from 1774, in Baroque style.

 Strolling through the center

 Of course, stroll through the historic center of the city.
 Enter through the Puerta de Jerez and let yourself be carried away by the narrow white alleys, have a drink in one of its bars and restaurants.

 If you are traveling by van, camping, or staying in an apartment, you have to visit and buy at the market.
 Here you will find fresh products from the land and its famous freshly caught tuna.

 Tarifa beaches and surroundings

 Tarifa has some very famous beaches, and others are less well known.
 Here, I’m talking about some of them.

 Playa Chica (small beach)

 If you do not want to suffer the wind of Tarifa and you like the calm sea, this is your beach.
-It is ideal for going with children, it is close to the city.
+Moreover, it is ideal for going with children; it is close to the city.